 Multimedia Tablets and Kiosks

-FDC has implemented kiosk services in all major correctional institutions, annexes, work camps, re–entry centers, and Department–operated Community Release Centers throughout the state.
-Implementation of kiosks was completed in May 2018, and multimedia tablet sales will begin on August 17, 2018.
-Educational content, including JPay’s Learning Management System (LMS) Lantern LMS, (only compatible on the JP5S) and Khan Academy Lite videos, which includes GED prep, will be available.
-For information on purchasing a tablet for a loved one, visit: https://www.jpay.com/pmusic.aspx.
+Kiosk services are availible in all major correctional institutions, annexes, work camps, re–entry centers, and Department–operated Community Release Centers throughout the state.
+Educational content, including JPay’s Learning Management System (LMS) Lantern LMS, and Khan Academy Lite videos, which includes GED prep, are available on the JPay JP5S tablet.
+For information on the tablet program, visit: https://www.jpay.com/pmusic.aspx.

 Additional services include: